On dimension and regularity of bundle measures: Two extensions of Theorem

-What can be said if restriction of $\hat{\mu}$ to $\R^{n} \setminus A$ is close to an $L^{2}$ function in some sense?
-For example it is a Fourier transform of a distribution from the fractional Sobolev space $H^{-s}$?
-If order of smoothness $-s$ may be taken arbitrarily close to zero, then the lower bound of Hausdorff dimension remains the same (though this trade-off formally costs us the result about projections).
-This answer is obtained by the following lemma which employs a technique used in \cite{KO}.
+Now, if $\hat{\mu} = h \neq 0$ outside $A$ for some $h \in L^2$, then it suffices to apply previous reasoning for $\mu - \check{h}$ (changing $\mu$ by absolutely continuous measures has no impact on singular sets). \end{proof} \begin{remark} Sets $B_{f}$ clearly satisfy assumption $(2)$ of Corollary~\ref{l2pert}. \end{remark} Let us go further and ask what can be said if restriction of $\hat{\mu}$ to $\R^{n} \setminus A$ is close to an $L^{2}$ function in some sense?
+For example if it is a Fourier transform of a distribution from the fractional Sobolev space $W^{-s,2}$?
+If the negaitve order of smoothness $-s$ may be taken arbitrarily close to zero, then the lower bound of the Hausdorff dimension remains the same (though this trade-off formally costs us expected result about projections).
+This answer is obtained by the following lemma which employs a technique used in \cite{KO} and involves using properties of Salem sets.